compulim/acme-http-01-azure-key-vault-middleware/README.md

 HTTP-01 challenge requires public `GET` request to `/.well-known/acme-challenge/`.
 And every `GET` request to this endpoint will trigger an Azure Key Vault operation.

-By default, we use [`rate-limiter-flexible`](https://npmjs.com/package/rate-limiter-flexible) with memory-based [bursty throttling](https://github.com/animir/node-rate-limiter-flexible/wiki/BurstyRateLimiter), up to 50 requests per second or 100 requests per 5 minutes.
+By default, in our Express middleware, we use [`rate-limiter-flexible`](https://npmjs.com/package/rate-limiter-flexible) with memory-based [bursty throttling](https://github.com/animir/node-rate-limiter-flexible/wiki/BurstyRateLimiter), up to 50 requests per second or 100 requests per 5 minutes.
 If spam attack occurs at extreme rate, it will cost about USD 3 per month per server (based on Azure Key Vault pricing at the time of this writing, at USD 0.03/10,000 operations).

 You can configure throttling by passing your own `RateLimiter` object.